Dead Hooker in a Trunk: Plot

 They stop to look at a map.
 Junkie's arm, which was seriously injured in the fight, is torn off by a passing semi-truck.
 Goody Two-Shoes is able to sew it back on, and Geek's empty eye socket is covered with an ‘X’ of electrical tape.
 They try to bury the sex worker, but she sits up, alive.
 Badass instinctively hits her in the head with a shovel, killing her.
 Frightened and unnerved, they flee the scene.

 The next day, they are attacked by the sex worker's pimp.
 Badass kills him.
 Geek and Badass have another argument, and the four friends separate.
 Badass drops off Junkie at a hospital.
 Geek and Goody Two-Shoes take separate cabs, but both end up at the sex worker's house.
 They rescue the sex worker's dog, and learn about a serial killer who has been murdering sex workers.
 Retrieving Junkie from the hospital, they meet Badass at the sex worker's house.
 They see someone who matches the killer's description and they capture him.
 Geek and Badass torture him to death with power tools.

 The man they kill is not the serial killer, however.
 The real serial killer is revealed to be Goody Two-Shoes’ priest.
 He was maimed by a botched circumcision, leaving him with a forked penis.
 A frequent customer of sex workers, he was enraged by their reactions to his deformity, and killed them.
 He kidnaps and tortures Badass.
 Geek, Junkie, and Goody Two-Shoes try to rescue her.
 The priest tries to escape, and they chase him.
 Geek is knocked to the ground.
 The priest threatens to rape her empty eye socket, but Badass rescues her twin.
 They set the priest on fire.

 The four friends dispose of the sex worker's body by dumping it into the ocean.
 Geek and Goody Two-Shoes kiss, and Badass suggests they all deserve a vacation.

+Cast

+Production

+The film was influenced by the works of director Robert Rodriguez.
+The Soska Sisters cited his film El Mariachi and his book Rebel Without a Crew as major inspirations.
+Carlos Gallardo, a frequent contributor of Rodriguez, also appears in the film.
+The film was shot in Vancouver.